Skip to content

 4. Efflorescence & Dark Spots

-White powdery stains (efflorescence) or dark blotches near the foundation indicate that water is trapped behind the wall.
+White powdery stains (efflorescence) or dark wet blotches near the foundation indicate that water is trapped behind the wall:

-The Solution: A Restucco allows us to retrofit the weep screeds and apply a new breathable finish that allows trapped moisture to escape.
+• The Solution: A Restucco allows us to expose the drainage plane, replace deteriorated building paper, retrofit or clear the weep screeds, and apply a new breathable plaster finish that allows trapped moisture to escape.

 5. The "Quilt" Effect (Patch Fatigue)

-The Reality: It is impossible to make 5 different patches match 20-year-old stucco perfectly.
+• The Reality: It is chemically and physically impossible to make new patch cement match 20-year-old weathered stucco textures and color profiles perfectly.

 Decision Matrix: Repair vs. Restucco